vinc/moros/README.md

     make qemu output=vga

-Run on a native x86 computer:
+MOROS will open a console in diskless mode after boot if no filesystem is detected.
+Use `mkfs /dev/ata/0/0` to create a filesystem on the ATA hard drive that will be used on the next boot.

+Run on a native x86 computer by copying the bootloader and kernel to a hard drive or USB stick (but there is currently no USB driver so the filesystem will not be available):

     sudo dd if=target/x86_64-moros/release/bootimage-moros.bin of=/dev/sdx && sync
-    sudo reboot

-MOROS will open a console in diskless mode after boot if no filesystem is detected.
-Use `mkfs` to create a filesystem on a disk.

 **Be careful not to overwrite the disk of your OS when using `dd` inside your OS or `mkfs` inside MOROS.**